Understanding SF Homelessness Through Data and Human Stories

 Walking in San Francisco

 In San Francisco, losing a job can mean losing housing within weeks.
+Generated with Gemini Nano Banana Pro.

-Shadowing / org interviews
+Shadowing and org interviews

 Key insights